nbari/zunzuncito/docs/Quickstart.rst

 .. sidebar:: line 12

-   :script: main is the main.py and app is the instance of zunzun
+   :script: *main* is the main.py fileand *app* is the instance of zunzun

 Contents of the **app.yaml** file: